TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

 .. method:: IMAP4.expunge()

-   Permanently remove deleted items from selected mailbox.
+   Permanently remove deleted items kutoka selected mailbox.
 Generates an ``EXPUNGE`` response for each deleted message.
 Returned data contains a list of ``EXPUNGE`` message numbers in order received.